Indigeneity in the Israeli–Palestinian conflict: Jews and Palestinians as indigenous

-Some organizations, including the ADL, have referred to both Jews and Palestinians as Indigenous to Israel/Palestine.
+Some organizations, including the ADL and Center for World Indigenous Studies, have referred to both Jews and Palestinians as Indigenous to the Palestine region.

-The Center for World Indigenous Studies considers both Jews and Palestinians to be Indigenous peoples of Israel/Palestine.

 Criticism of indigeneity rhetoric

-AIJAC, the Australia/Israel & Jewish Affairs Council, has stated that "the claim Palestinians are indigenous in the same way Aboriginal Australians are indigenous is beyond ridiculous" and that "Jews are also not indigenous to the Land of Israel in the same prehistoric way that Aboriginal Australians are to Australia".
+AIJAC—the Australia/Israel & Jewish Affairs Council—has stated that "the claim Palestinians are indigenous in the same way Aboriginal Australians are indigenous is beyond ridiculous" and that "Jews are also not indigenous to the Land of Israel in the same prehistoric way that Aboriginal Australians are to Australia".